 People living with panic disorder experience spontaneous overwhelming sensations that seem to come out of the blue or when thinking certain thoughts.

 Because these experiences are so unpredictable and unwelcome, people will begin to fear a recurrence of a panic attack.
 This is why panic attacks are often called “fear of fear.”

-It’s possible to have one of these episodes at any time, even when waking from sleep; although, sleep apnea should be ruled out, as it is the primary reason for night panic.
+It’s possible to have a panic attack at any time, even when sleeping; sleep apnea should be ruled out, as it is the primary reason for night panic.
 The average age of onset for this disorder is usually after age 20.

-Like generalized anxiety disorder and social anxiety, panic disorder is highly responsive to treatment.
+Like generalized anxiety disorder and social anxiety, panic disorder is responsive to treatment.